 Importantly, castor seeds aren’t fit for human consumption — and that means growing them won’t compete with food crops.
 While castor seeds do require land to grow, committing land to their cultivation yields a better return than other oil crops, including sunflowers, palm and rapeseed.
 Improvements in the production process led to total castor seed production across the world rising from 1 ton to 1.4 tons between 2003 and 2013 alongside a concurrent drop in prices.

 While agricultural companies work to squeeze the greatest yield possible of raw plant material, others are working on the problem of narrowing down the most high-yield oil crops available and then working out how to grow them at scale.

 A relative of canola, camelina is one interesting candidate.
 It may compete with lands that are also suitable for growing wheat, including in the Upper Midwest of the U.S., but it has a short growing season, is suitable for soil of only marginal quality and is attractive economically because it has a lower break-even cost than other emerging oil crops, including canola and soybeans.

 Cleaner Roads to Biofuels (And Beyond)

-The ideal way to go, as the biofuels industry plots its way forward, is to prioritize crops which don’t require prime cropland, make do with “marginal” crop acreage instead, and require a smaller share of the resources we need to feed ourselves.
+The ideal way to go, as the biofuels industry plots its way forward.
+For is to prioritize crops which don’t require prime cropland.
+Then make do with “marginal” crop acreage instead.
+Also and require a smaller share of the resources we need to feed ourselves.
 The candidates listed here aren’t perfect.
 They aren’t electric cars.
-However they’ve been working to help us break away from fossil fuels.
+However they’ve been here to help us break away from fossil fuels.